aurelia/site-generator/lib/app/docs/api/task-queue/index.md

 * `prepareQueueStack(separator?: any): any` -
-  * `separator?:any` - No description available
+  * `separator?: any` - No description available

 * `queueMicroTask(task: ): void` - Queues a task on the micro task queue for ASAP execution.
-  * `task:` - The task to queue up for ASAP execution.
+  * `task: ` - The task to queue up for ASAP execution.

 * `queueTask(task: ): void` - Queues a task on the macro task queue for turn-based execution.
-  * `task:` - The task to queue up for turn-based execution.
+  * `task: ` - The task to queue up for turn-based execution.